antnn/win-setup-action-ansible/README.md

 then attach it to vm with windows iso

 ### Define the Playbook Hosts and Connection:
+This playbook is designed to automate the setup and configuration of a Windows environment, including downloading necessary updates, installing applications, and creating a bootable ISO with all configurations and drivers pre-included.
 The playbook is set to run on the local machine (127.0.0.1) with a local connection.</br>
  ##### Set Variables:</br>
  - pkg_dir: Directory name where packages will be stored: `toinstall`.</br>
  - drivers_dir: Directory name for drivers `$WinpeDriver$`.</br>

 ##### Tasks:</br>
 - Create Temporary Work Directory: